HopkinsIDD/cholera_seasonality_ssa/README.md

 Details on project implementation are given in the notebook in `notebooks/project_details.html`.
 This file is currently empty and will be updated soon.

 ### Replicate the results
-All data and outputs necessary to replicate the results are available in branch `for_replication`.
-A separate branch was created because it requires checking out a large number of files.
-To access the branch run:
+All data and outputs necessary to replicate the results are available in this branch.
+Some files are large and require git lfs to download (https://git-lfs.github.com/).
+These can be pulled running:

 ```
-git checkout for_replication
+git lfs pull
 ```